PatrickDaG/mdns-repeater/Readme.md

 and answers, with this you can decide what queries get relayed and which get blocked.

 ## Usage
-`mdns-relay -c <config>` where config is a json file containing these options:
+`mdns-repeater -c <config>` where config is a json file containing these options:
 ```json
 {
     "interfaces": "A regex used to filter interfaces on which to listen, to exclude for example the public net or VPNs completely",